v-cakoll/docs.it-it/docs/visual-basic/programming-guide/language-features/xml/how-to-access-xml-descendant-elements.md

 - descendent axis property [Visual Basic]
 - XML [Visual Basic], accessing ms.assetid: aabfa258-4112-4e7e-bab9-403f96072ef7
-ms.openlocfilehash: 008fd599e527ad4a8d483d2468a57ece1d2b4bdc
+ms.openlocfilehash: 63a094c3c2b20736f0ef6589c76d53b7cc96b29a
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64598589"
+ms.locfileid: "74332310"
 ---
-# <a name="how-to-access-xml-descendant-elements-visual-basic"></a>Procedura: Accesso agli elementi discendenti XML (Visual Basic)
+# <a name="how-to-access-xml-descendant-elements-visual-basic"></a>Procedura: accedere agli elementi discendenti XML (Visual Basic)
-In questo esempio viene illustrato come usare una proprietà axis discendente per accedere a tutti gli elementi XML con un nome specificato e che sono contenuti in un elemento XML.
-In particolare, viene utilizzata la `Value` proprietà da ottenere il valore del primo elemento nella raccolta che il `name` restituisce proprietà axis discendente.
-Il `name` proprietà axis descendant Ottiene tutti gli elementi denominati `name` contenuti nel `contacts` oggetto.
-Questo esempio Usa anche il `phone` proprietà axis discendente per accedere a tutti i discendenti denominati `phone` contenuti nel `contacts` oggetto.
+This example shows how to use a descendant axis property to access all XML elements that have a specified name and that are contained under an XML element.
+In particular, it uses the `Value` property to get the value of the first element in the collection that the `name` descendant axis property returns.
+The `name` descendant axis property gets all elements named `name` that are contained in the `contacts` object.
+This example also uses the `phone` descendant axis property to access all descendants named `phone` that are contained in the `contacts` object.

 ## <a name="example"></a>Esempio
  [!code-vb[VbXMLSamples#31](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples13.vb#31)]